Problems We Found With Chattanooga's Drinking Water

 Disinfection Byproducts In Chattanooga’s Drinking Water

 In recent years, Chattanooga has had a major problem with disinfection byproducts or DBPs.
 DBPs form when the chlorine-based disinfectants that are routinely added the water supply, react with organic matter.
 DBPs are split into two categories; Haloacetic Acids-5 (HAA5) and Total Trihalomethanes (TTHMs).
 Concentrations of TTHMs averaged 70 parts per billion, but were detected as high as 89.1 parts per billion in Chattanooga water.
 HAA5 concentrations averaged 41.8 parts per billion and reached levels as high as 51.4 parts per billion.
 For a bit of perspective, the EPA set a Maximum Contaminant Level of 60 parts per billion for HAA5 and 80 parts per billion for TTHMs.
-While technically still in compliance, these levels are definitely high.
+While Chattanooga's water quality is technically still in compliance, these levels are definitely high.
 Disinfection Byproducts are a category of emerging contaminants which means they have been detected in drinking water but the risk to human health is unknown.
 Regulatory agencies have very little knowledge about the adverse health effects of DBPs, and their toxicity.

 Lead In Chattanooga’s Drinking Water